Trail Snow Report

 La Salle Lake State Recreation Area

-Trails are still holding up through the rec area but are changing to late winter conditions.
+Snow conditions are still holding up through the rec area but are changing to late winter conditions.
 Settling of snow and icy conditions are occurring with the warm sunshine this past week.
-Some open ground is occurring on south facing slopes in open sun.
+Larger patches of open ground are occurring, especially on south facing slopes in open sun.

 Snowshoe Trails:Snowshoeing is still good for this time of year.
-Snow depth will vary with 18-inches plus to to bare ground in the open, south facing areas.
+Snow depth will vary from knee-deep to bare ground in the open, south facing areas.
 Conditions are more packed and can be icy on frequently used trails.
 Breaking your own trail will offer good snowshoeing.

 Open water remains where the creek enters and leaves LaSalle Lake.
-Use caution along the shore as the water is very cold.
+Use caution around the ice as conditions begin to deteriorate.
 (Remember, ice conditions are never 100% safe).